vincentbernat/vincent.bernat.ch/README.md

 Using Claude 3.5 Sonnet, I use the following prompt, then copy/paste Markdown content, with the exception of code blocks:

-> Translate to French, keep markdown markup, and enclose the result in a code
+> Translate to French the following text, keep markdown markup, and enclose the
-> block.
+> result in a code block.
+For links, keep the original references.

 ### Editing